Vovinsa/COVID_classification_and_segmentation/readme.md

 ## If you are using Mac on M1

 - download [Miniforge](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh)
-- run to install tensorflow for Mac with M1:
+- run to install tensorflow for Mac on M1:

 ```
 python3 -m venv ~/tensorflow-metal